 What happens if your levels of vitamin D are low?

-Vitamin D is sometimes known as the forgotten ‘neurosteroid’ and in fact, some people even classify this nutrient as a hormone which should give you a clue as to its importance!
+Vitamin D is sometimes known as the forgotten ‘neurosteroid’ and in fact, some people even classify this nutrient as a hormone that should give you a clue as to its importance!
 Although it’s usually known for its relationship with calcium (vitamin D is essential for healthy calcium absorption) as we shall discover, vitamin D is also crucial for many other bodily functions such as your immune system, mood, sleep and possibly even your digestion!

 Unlike vitamin C, which must be obtained through your diet, your body is capable of synthesising vitamin D – there’s just one catch!
 Your body synthesises vitamin D when your skin is exposed to sunlight, a scarce commodity at the best of times here in the UK, let alone in the depths of autumn!
 This means that many of us are going to be more susceptible to having low levels of vitamin D in the next few months but could this impact your skin?
 Let’s take a look at a few of the main symptoms of vitamin D deficiency to find out.